mozilla/testpilot/docs/development/quickstart.md

    1. Right click the list of preferences to summon a menu, pick New > Boolean to create a new preference.

-   1. Enter `extensions.install.requireBuiltInCerts` for the name.

-   1. Enter `false` for the value.

-   1. Right click the list of preferences to summon a menu, pick New > Boolean to create a new preference.

-   1. Enter `xpinstall.signatures.required` for the name.

-   1. Enter `false` for the value.

    1. Enter `extensions.webapi.testing` for the name.